 On January 25, 2015, EPCN and Peru's Cementos Yura S.A. signed a U.S.\$230 million contract for the construction of a clinker production plant.
-As of the date of entrance into the agreement, the plant was expected to be built in the city of Riobamba and to produce an estimated 2,400 tons of clinker per day.
-As of September 22,

-2015 Cementos Yura S.A. held a 63.5% stake in EPCN.
-As of the date of entrance into the agreement, the Government stated that the domestic production of clinker through this agreement was expected to reduce imports of cement products into the Republic.
+The plant will be built in the city of Riobamba and will produce an estimated 2,400 tons of clinker per day.
+As part of the agreement, Cementos Yura S.A. will hold a 63.5% stake in EPCN.
+The Government has stated that the domestic production of clinker through this agreement will reduce imports of cement products into the Republic.